Sun Ra: California and world tours (1968–1993)

 In late 1968, Sun Ra and the Arkestra made their first tour of the US West Coast.
 Reactions were mixed.
-Hippies accustomed to long-form psychedelia like the Grateful Dead were often bewildered by the Arkestra.
+Some hippies accustomed to long-form psychedelia like the Grateful Dead were entranced and enthralled by the Arkestra, others merely bewildered.
+San Francisco was friendly to avant garde jazz from the early 50s and quickly welcomed Sun Ra's music.
 By this time, the performance included 20–30 musicians, dancers, singers, fire-eaters, and elaborate lighting.
 John Burks of Rolling Stone wrote a positive review of a San Jose State College concert.
 Sun Ra was featured on the April 19, 1969 cover of Rolling Stone magazine, which introduced his inscrutable gaze to millions.
 During this tour, Damon Choice, then an art student at San Jose, joined the Arkestra and became its vibraphonist.

 Starting with concerts in France, Germany, and the United Kingdom in 1970, the Arkestra began to tour internationally.
 They played to audiences who had known his music only through records.
 Sun Ra continued playing in Europe almost to the end of his life.
 The saxophonist Danny Ray Thompson became a de facto tour and business manager during this era, specializing in what he called "no bullshit C.O.D.," preferring to take cash before performing or delivering records.

 In early 1971, Sun Ra was appointed as artist-in-residence at University of California, Berkeley, teaching a course called The Black Man In the Cosmos.
 Few students enrolled, but his classes were often full of curious people from the surrounding community.
 One half-hour of each class was devoted to a lecture (complete with handouts and homework assignments), the other half-hour to an Arkestra performance or Sun Ra keyboard solo.
 Reading lists included the works of Madame Blavatsky and Henry Dumas, the Tibetan Book of the Dead, Alexander Hislop's The Two Babylons, The Book of Oahspe, and assorted volumes concerning Egyptian hieroglyphs, African American folklore, and other topics.